EdgarMex/OntoATMProject/README.md

 9.-Printer.IDL and its corresponding instance file in n3 => Printer.n3
 10.
 11.-UserConsole.IDL and its corresponding instance file in n3 => UserConsole.n3

-A SPARQL query "QueryPrePosInv2.SPARQL" can be used for test the "OntoATMProject"

-Remarks: For each IDL File it was neccesary transforming in an n3 file using
+12.Remarks: For each IDL File it was neccesary transforming in an n3 file using
          Moctezuma prototype.

+For testing this semantic project you have to download the file "OntoATMProject.n3" and the SPARQL query "Query1-SyntacticOperators.sparql"